Cristofergutierrez/osticket-prereqs/README.md

 <h2>List of Prerequisites</h2>

-- In Microsoft Azure reate a virtual machine running Windows 10 and acces it using Remote Desktop Connection
+- In Microsoft Azure create a virtual machine running Windows 10 and acces it using Remote Desktop Connection
 - Item 2
 - Item 3
 - Item 4